EsriPS/PowerShell-DSC-HelperScripts/README.md

 # ArcGIS PowerShell DSC Helper Scripts

-A series of helper scripts have been developed to assist with both setting up and configuring the PowerShell DSC environment, as well as making the ArcGIS deployment more standardized and seamless.
-Below is a brief description of some of them:
+This repository provides a series of helper scripts which have been developed to assist with both setting up and configuring the PowerShell DSC environment, as well as making the ArcGIS deployment more standardized and seamless.
+These scripts are intended to be used alongside the PowerShell scripts provided as part of the [ArcGIS Module for PowerShell DSC](https://github.com/Esri/arcgis-powershell-dsc), which provides scripted configuration-as-code support for deploying and managing ArcGIS software on Windows OS servers.

+## **Instructions: How To Run These Scripts**
+These scripts can be run by opening a Windows PowerShell ISE session as an Administrator, and then choosing the "Open Script" button (second from the left) from the toolbar.
+The "Run" button runs the script and is located towards the middle of the same toolbar.
+As a general note, you must "Save" a script before running it after making any changes, and you will be prompted to save if you do not do so before clicking "Run".

+## **Features: Each script with a description of its usage scenario is described below**

 ## [1_settingUpPowerShellDsc folder](./1_settingUpPowerShellDsc/)
 <mark>You should run both of these scripts for each deployment.</mark>